reactioncommerce/reaction-docs/developer/testing/velocity.md

    You enable these tests by uncommenting the velocity testing packages in `.meteor/packages`.

 ## Integration
    Tests for the individual reaction packages, are respectively located in `/tests/jasmine/server/integration`.
 Each package should cover tests  these tests cover UIX testing.
-These are relatively fragile tests as they are only testing core theme and UIX.

    These tests are run independently from the end to end tests, and can be run from the command line: